 {V A.S.
 Plata Films.
 A.K.A.
 'Werewolf Shadow', 'La Noche de Walpurgis'.
 Directed by León Klimovsky Writers: Paul Naschy (screenplay) and Hans Munkel (screenplay).
 Starring Paul Naschy, Gaby Fuchs, Barbara Capell, Andrés Resino, Yelena Samarina.
 Made in Spain.
 Genre: Horror.}

-Elvira and Genevieve are two luscious American women who travel to Hungary to investigate the murders of a midieval "Countess Wendessa" for their thesis, said to be a vampire and "Satan's favorite Mistress", and I can see why - dressed in a black veil and dress with horned hennen and widow's peak, somewhat reminiscent of Mellificent.
+Elvira and Genevieve are two luscious American women who travel to Hungary to investigate the murders of a medieval "Countess Wendessa" for their thesis, said to be a vampire and "Satan's favorite Mistress", and I can see why - dressed in a black veil and dress with horned hennen and widow's peak, somewhat reminiscent of Maleficent.
 The legend is obviously based upon the factual Countess Elizabeth Bathory, with some diabolical blood rites thrown in for good measure.
-During a remarkable flashback, a peasant girl is lain upon a stone altar / sepulchre, as the Countess partakes from a horn goblet she grasps from a robed figure, probably a portrayal of Bathory's henchman 'Thorko' {her 'Renfield', as it were}.
+During a remarkable flashback, a peasant girl is lain upon a stone altar / sepulcher, as the Countess partakes from a horn goblet she grasps from a robed figure, probably a portrayal of Bathory's henchman 'Thorko' {her 'Renfield', as it were}.
 A rendition of The Sabbatic Baphomet is displayed upon the wall, as well as a pentagram.
 Here, the sinematic devil cults are linked to vampires who give The Devil His due, as "Damned souls who walk the earth, preying upon the blood of humans".

 The girls arrive at the abandoned Wendessa castle where they are met by Waldemar Daninsky, a writer working on his next book, who holds his own secrets - it just so happens that he is a werewolf, thus 'accidentally' awakened from his deathly slumber when a silver bullet is removed from the carcass by two curious disbelieving coroners, who become his first victims.
 He struggles with his condition by isolating himself, even being chained down in the castle dungeon at one point.
 Asked to stay for a few nights, He and Elvira eventually fall in lust, where she and Genevieve also meet his mentally-disturbed sister who skulks about in the shadows, at one point fondling and strangling Elvira.